StevenPate/bookshelves.dev/src/content/shelves/kids-books-i-dont-get-tired-of.md

 ---
 title: Kids Books that I haven't gotten tired of
 description: Think of a book you like.
 Now think of reading it a few hundred times.
   Only the strong survive.
 categories:
 - kids
 books:
+- ISBN: '9780794526153'
 - ISBN: '9781481464444'
 - ISBN: '9780618256273'
   description: 'Katy etc. '
 - ISBN: '9781452150130'
-  authors: ['Brendan Wenzel']
+  authors:
+  - Brendan Wenzel
 - ISBN: '9780358362616'
 - ISBN: '9780064430685'
 - ISBN: '9780142403877'